Logo Futurismo

 Melissa Masvaleix

-The hidden gem of São Miguel Island, the Caldeiras da Ribeira Grande, are vibrant hot springs that reveal current volcanic activity.
+The hidden gem of São Miguel Island, the Caldeiras da Ribeira Grande, are a vibrant hot springs that reveal current volcanic activity.
 This secret refuge, surrounded by lush vegetation, offers a unique experience of direct contact with nature, away from the tourist hustle.

 This tiny village shows the volcanic activity still present on the Green Island.
-Between intimate hot springs, cute typical houses, and fumaroles, discover this off-the-beaten-path spot where Mother Nature shows its power away from the crowd.
+Between intimate hot springs, cute, typical houses, and fumaroles, discover this off-the-beaten-path spot where Mother Nature shows its power away from the crowd.

 Contents hide